tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/Activities/01-Stu_FinTech_Group_Discussions/README.md

 ## FinTech and Me

-Time to stretch your legs!
 So far the day has all been about course introductions and lectures.
-Now it's time for you and your group to answer the question, what does *FinTech* mean to you?
+Now, you've been given your own time to reflect a bit and answer the question, what does *FinTech* mean to you?

 ### Instructions

-Walk through the following steps.

-* Formulate groups of `3-4` individuals.

-* Answer the following questions:
+Answer the following questions:

   * What does FinTech mean to you?
+Why is it important?

   * What about FinTech interests you?

-  * Why choose this FinTech course over another course like Data Viz?
+  * Where do you expect FinTech to take you?
+What are you looking to do?

-  * What are some notable FinTech companies?
+  * What about FinTech may be confusing?
+What makes sense?

-* Be prepared to do a quick `2-3` oral presentation to the class on your group's response.

-### Hint

-Get to know your fellow classmates!
-Everyone here is in the same boat and likely has similar desires and interests of looking to excel their career or embark on a new life path; don't be a stranger!
+Write down your answers and keep them somewhere safe.
+In the future, we will look back at your responses to see how much you've accomplished!

 ---